 Of course, this is a balancing act that will surely confuse some readers at some point.
 The sections that we think will cause some non-techies to become more confused than helped will be demarcated with ------------------- above and below.

 So far we have a system that only insiders (administrators) can interact with, and only select outsiders (users like students or employers) can view.

-In theory the system is impervious to attack as long as access is not compromised internally (by administrators) or externally (by hackers) who gain access inside the system through a vulnerability in the network.
+In theory, the system is impervious to attack as long as access is not compromised internally (by administrators) or externally (by hackers) who gain access inside the system through a vulnerability in the network.

 Unlike a bank account where the ledger of credit and debits is in constant flux, once a course is taken the results are locked in a fixed state forever.
-(Eg. getting a B+ in Chemistry in May 1979 is an “immutable” fact)
+(Eg. Alice1 getting a B+ in Chemistry in May 1979 is an “immutable” fact)

 No amount of coercing should be able to modify this fact once it is recorded into the ledger.
 This allows the registrar to record the transaction in many places including in psychical books stored securely under lock and key.

-Even if the digital database is corrupted by hackers after the grades are recorded, a backup copy of the ledger exists that will show the truth.
-Thus, the only way to truly tamper with the registrar is to not only corrupt the digital database, but also tamper with every physical copy of the ledger that exists.
+Even if the digital database is corrupted by hackers after the grades are recorded, a physical backup copy of the ledger exists that will show the truth.
+Thus, the only way to truly tamper with the registrar is to not only corrupt the digital database, but also tamper with every printed copy of the ledger that exists.

 Ultimately, the security of the registrar's office boils down to the four primary issues addressed above:

 Administrators are a small group of trusted individuals (internal hacks)